Grzegorzsa/zen-custom-fields/readme.md

 ###Iteration over values in tables

 It is possible to iterate over values from your tables.
-The variable <code>$zen_fields->tables</code> holds an array of values from all the tables on the page.
+The variable <code>$zen_fields->tables</code> holds the array with values from all the tables on the page.

 ###Escaping output